arturz/MargoStats/readme.md

 - **Back-end**

-  Path: server/src/
+  Under `server` folder.

-  Written in TypeScript with Express, Apollo Server (GraphQL) and Agenda for scheduling jobs.
+  Express, Apollo (GraphQL), x-ray with TypeScript.

 ## Development

-In the beginning you must compile TypeScript on server to JS - run `npm run build-server`.
+In the beginning you must compile TypeScript on server to JS with `npm run build-server`.

 Run `npm run x` or `node server` to start front-end and back-end at the same time (on port 80).